 In an issue of Daredevil (set just before Shadowland), DD is the head of The Hand, a cult of ninjas.
 One of his lieutenants is getting too ambitious and would rather be the head, so some of DD's other lieutenants kill him, and later claim he committed suppuku since he failed to become leader of The Hand.

-In the very first issue of Teenage Mutant Ninja Turtles the four heroes offer Shredder the chance to commit Seppuku so that he may die with honour.
+In the very first issue of Teenage Mutant Ninja Turtles the four heroes offer Shredder the chance to commit Seppuku so that he may die with honor.
+(In most versions of the Turtles' continuity, the term bushido is used liberally and is a code that can be followed by Ninja as well as Samurai.)
 Instead Shredder opts to blow them all up with a grenade.

 In one Calvin and Hobbes strip, Calvin asks Hobbes if this would be the appropriate response to breaking his father's prized binoculars, or if running away from home would be sufficient.
 Hobbes suggests both.

-Speaking of Leslie Nielsen, Airplane! features a Japanese general doing the same after hearing one of Ted's stories.
+Airplane! features a Japanese general doing this rather than listening to one of Ted's stories.

 Harakiri (1962) is a black and white Jidai Geki and massive Take That to the seppuku ritual and its portrayal in fiction.
 In it, ronin request permission of daimyo (local magistrates) to kill themselves and be buried on their property, hoping to be turned away and given sympathy money; one young samurai is called on the bluff and forced to complete the ritual — with a blunt stick of bamboo.
 Bloody, poetic justice is enacted by the young samurai's father-in-law, who realised his son-in-law had already sold his swords to pay for medicine for his sick wife and child.
 The entire movie revolves around the father's revenge, although at the end he shows his honour by cutting his belly just before his enemies gun him down.
 It is an EXTREMELY good movie.